adam-p/markdown-here/NOTES.md

 - What should the upper bound on compatible Thunderbird versions be?
 (Too low now?)
   - Might need to push out an interim release.

+- Bug: CSS is being applied to excluded reply text.

 - Add options to Firefox/Thunderbird
   - Add open-on-update page as well
   - If/when we pass review